On this page:

 - Any residence hall room with a vacancy must be maintained in such a way that a person can move in immediately and live comfortably with the closet, bed, desk, shelf, and dresser available for use.

 - Any attempt on a student's part to discourage, refuse, or intimidate a potential or newly assigned roommate is a violation of Residential Guidelines.
-If a Residential & First-Year Programs staff member receives information that a student is discouraging prospective roommates, that student will be contacted by a member of the staff.
+If a Residential Education staff member receives information that a student is discouraging prospective roommates, that student will be contacted by a member of the staff.

 - By violating this policy the student risks conduct sanctions, including the loss of the student’s housing lottery number.

 Due to its residency requirement, Gettysburg College guarantees housing for all full-time students.
-Therefore, the Office of Residential & First-Year Programs must efficiently and effectively utilize all available spaces in its housing inventory and reserves the right to utilize the following consolidation policy.
+Therefore, the Office of Residential Education must efficiently and effectively utilize all available spaces in its housing inventory and reserves the right to utilize the following consolidation policy.

 During the week prior to graduation, certain residence halls will be designated for senior week housing.
 These accommodations are exclusively for graduating seniors.
-The Office of Residential & First-Year Programs reserves the right to consolidate students and move students to different housing.
+The Office of Residential Education reserves the right to consolidate students and move students to different housing.

-All graduating seniors will be required to vacate their senior week housing by 10 am the Monday after commencement.
-Students who vacate later than Monday at 10 a.m. will be subject to a $50 fine for each hour they are late in departing.
+All graduating seniors will be required to vacate their senior week housing by the end of the day after commencement.
+Students who do not vacate by this time may be subject to a late departure fee.
 Students must return their room key(s) when they depart campus to avoid being billed for an unreturned key.
-See “Hall Closings: Spring Semester” for check-out instructions and unreturned key billing rates.
+See “Lost (and Unreturned) Keys” for unreturned key billing rates.

-Students interested in summer housing will need to apply for housing during April of each academic year.
+Students interested in and eligible for summer housing will need to apply for housing during April of each academic year.
+Information specific to summer housing will be shared with all students in the Spring semester.
 Students are assigned to summer housing based on class year and assigned lottery number.

 As a private educational institution, Gettysburg College reserves the right to enter and inspect all College residence hall rooms or other areas that are used for student residential living in order to protect the health, safety, and wellbeing of any or all students, enforce College policies and regulations, and/or to protect and preserve College property and the educational process.
 Furnishings provided by the College within College residence hall rooms or other areas that are used for student residential living remain the property of Gettysburg College are subject to inspection under this policy.
 This means that when it is necessary to enforce this policy, the College may enter a residence hall room or other areas used for student residential living without prior notice to the occupants and conduct an inspection of the room or area and any College property within it, including (but not limited to) closets, beds, desks, dressers, bookshelves, microfridges, and refrigerators.